rubanenkos/MiniSampleProject/readme.md

 ```

 Go to http://localhost:8080/ to see the Selenoid UI dashboard

 *Don't forget to specify "enableVNC": True for capabilities settings for having an ability to watch for the running test process*

 After starting a test (via the command line (pytest) or via IDE) please go for the Selenoid UI dashboard and click on the newly created
-a session link to move to a certain section that displays running browser and log messages.
+session link to move to the certain section that displays the running browser and log messages.